The Dam Busters March: Other usage

 Fans of Lincoln City sing the song, with their arms outstretched imitating aircraft, after their team scores.

 It is also regularly played by Scottish football club Rangers F.C. post match.

-The march was featured in the 1973 Christmas special of The Goodies television series, "The Goodies and the Beanstalk".
+The march was featured in the 1973 Christmas special of The Goodies television series, "The Goodies and the Beanstalk" and the 2nd episode of Series 7 "Dodonuts" as well the 6th episode "Holiday" of the 9th and final series.

 Progressive rock band Jethro Tull concluded their concerts in the late 1970s and early 1980s with a rock rendition of the theme.
 It can be heard on their live 1978 album, Bursting Out.

 In Chile, the orchestral version of this march was used for 40 years as a theme song for the radio news show "El Correo de Minería", in Radio Minería.

 The march, with a lyric written for the occasion, was used as a theme song for the Norwegian YMCA Scouts national scout camp in Mandal, Norway in mid 1990.

 In the early 1990s, Land Rover featured "The Dam Busters March" in a television advertisement for the Land Rover Defender.

 In 1990, Carlsberg Group parodied the 1955 film including "The Dam Busters March" in a television advertisement for Carling Black Label beer.
 In 1994, the March and the idea of the bouncing bomb (this time a rolled-up towel towards a sunbed) were used in another Carlsberg advertisement.

 A slightly re-arranged orchestral version is used in Danny Boyle's short film Happy and Glorious, made for London's 2012 Summer Olympics opening ceremony.

 The song is featured on the high score screen of the Dragon 32 game Tea Time.